TS Mitech Żywiec

-TS Mitech Żywiec is a football club from Żywiec, Poland.
-The team started in March 2003 as the women's section of the club Soła Żywiec and played its first season in the II Liga, the then second highest league in Poland.
+TS Mitech Żywiec is a women's football club from Żywiec, Poland.
+They currently compete in the third group of the III liga, the fourth level of competition.

+The team started in March 2003 as the women's section of the club Soła Żywiec and played its first season in the II liga, the then second highest league in Poland.
 After the first season, the team became independent as TS Mitech Żywiec on 3 July 2004.

-Since 2009-10 the team plays in the highest league, the Ekstraliga Kobiet.
-In its first season the team finished 5th.
-Ground: Stadium in Radziechowy-Wieprz, (w) Radziechowach (polish).
+From 2009 until 2020, Mitech played in the highest league, the Ekstraliga.
+In its first season, the team finished 5th.